-We understand that the figures are derived from a ‘mid-range’ estimate that Wellington’s population will grow by 50,000 people through to 2043.
+We understand that the figures are derived from a ‘mid-range’ Statistics NZ estimate that Wellington’s population will grow by 50,000 people through to 2043.
 Margins are added to this to provide more housing than needed, to allow for unoccupied dwellings, variety and choice.
 On top of this, not all of the capacity that is provided for will in fact be built.
 These factors add over 20% to the actual requirement, and WCC is mindful that a high rate of growth could result in 80,000 residents by 2043.

+The estimates have not considered any future impact on growth, or lifestyle due to the current world wide pandemic.

 National Policy Statement – Urban Development 2020 (NPS-UD) – We understand that the NPS-UD contains mandatory planning provisions that must be applied across New Zealand.
 The most prescriptive measures are: